2021 Minnesota Twins Depth Chart

 The main area of intrigue comes at the outfield tier.
 Max Kepler and Eddie Rosario lead the way for this team extension.
 Kepler and Rosario have played back and forth for the lead in home runs, RBIs, runs scored, slugging, and on-base percentage.
 With few in sight of their production, it is a major point for the team to feature these bats day in and day out.
 High usage rates spell disaster for Kepler’s batting average but have taken little tolls on the output of Rosario.
 Limited depth in the outfield has also placed heavier constraints on these two, something that must be cleared prior to next season.

 The starting lineup is usually a mirage of platoon players and role players.
-With nothing left to play for in 2018, there are hopes that the team can call-up some younger guys to play fillers.
+With nothing left to play for, there are hopes that the team can call-up some younger guys to play fillers.
 This will help relieve some of the constraints placed on their star players, affording them rest and increasing their stamina in preparation for future considerations.
 Expect to see a showcase of some of the team’s top, high-end talents as the season nears a close.
-We will gain a glimpse of what the team looks to shape around and locate areas of improvement once these prospects get their moment in the sun in 2018.
+We will gain a glimpse of what the team looks to shape around and locate areas of improvement once these prospects get their moment in the sun.